onflow/flow-evm-bridge/README.md

 > :warning: Upcoming breaking changes may result in updated deployment addresses and redirection of bridge requests.

-This repo contains contracts enabling bridging of fungible & non-fungible assets between Cadence and EVM.
+This repo contains contracts enabling bridging of fungible & non-fungible tokens between Cadence and EVM.

 ## Deployments